 Montalto, Mornington Peninsula, Victoria

-Enjoy a bottle over share plates at Montalto's relaxed piazza café, sit down for a meal at the Montalto Restaurant or join a ‘Perfect Pairing’ experience, where you’ll sample four award-winning wines expertly matched to tasting dishes.
-A catered picnic in a secluded part of the property can also be arranged.
+Enjoy a bottle over share plates at Montalto's relaxed piazza café, sit down for a meal at the Montalto Restaurant or join a 'Discovery Tour' to deepen your knowledge of how variety and region play a role in the winemaking process before enjoying a tasting and light lunch.

 Wine to try: The pinot noir or chardonnay.